adamsilver/fdpb/02-a-checkout-flow.md

 ### Removing Fields

-When the team were sketching out designs for Kidly's payment page, we used the Question Protocol from chapter 1 to guide us.
-The idea behind the Question Protocol, of course, is to remove unnecessary fields and the related effort of users having to fill them out.

-After analysis of cost, ease and usability, we chose Stripe as our payment provider.
-Stripe requires certain information in order to take payment but equally there were certain fields that Stripe doesn't require.
+When designing Kidly's[^] payment page after analysing cost, east and usability, we chose Stripe as our payment provider.
+Stripe requires certain card information in order to process payments.
+But equally, there's information they don't require.

+Most payment forms will include:

+- Name on card
+- Card number
+- Valid from date
+- Expiry date
+- Issue number
+- Security number

+Additionally, users need to give their card's registered address.